L-Cloud-Training/gcp_docker_lloyds-hacker-t1_nov22/user/README.md

-# ShareCare User API TEST
+# ShareCare User API TEST2

 In order to run the API you'll need to set the following environment variables.